Royal Cotillion

 Royal Cotillion is a solitaire card game which uses two decks of 52 playing cards each.
-The name probably derives from the fact that since the two kings and two queens of the same suit, the king and queen of each suit dance the cotillion.
+The name probably derives from the fact that since there two kings and two queens of the same suit, the kings and queens of each suit dance the cotillion.
 It has been given the alternate (but little-known) name of Lords and Ladies because if the game is won, the final layout will show the king and queen of each suit together.

 Royal Cotillion is closely related to Cotillion (Contradance) and the single-deck game Quadrille (Captured Queens), both of which have no reserve and are entirely luck-based.

 Rules

 First, the ace and the deuce (two card) of each suit is removed and are laid down on the tableau.
 The Aces take up the left column, the deuces at the right column.
 These cards make up the foundations.

 Then twelves cards are laid to the left of the aces in four columns of three cards, either overlapping or laid out in a grid.
 Their side (the left wing) is called "the ladies' side."
 After that, sixteen cards are laid out to the left of the deuces in a 4x4 grid.
 Their side (the right wing) is called "the lords' side."

 All cards on the lords' side are available for play and if any of them is moved to the foundations, it is replaced from the top card of the waste pile.
 In case a waste pile is not yet available, replacement cards are laid from the stock.
 On the other hand, the top cards of each column on the ladies' side (if overlapping; the card and the lowest tier of each column if laid out) are the only ones available and once any of them is moved, it is not replaced.
 Each of the cards cannot be transferred from one side to the other or to any pile on the same side; they can be only transferred to the foundations.

 Building on both the Ace and Deuce foundations is up by suit in twos.
 Therefore: